Curriculum Overview

 We do not limit the curriculum choices for any of our students.
 All students receive guidance and are able to freely choose to study all available subjects including the English Baccalaureate (EBacc.)

 The academy delivers our curriculum over a two week cycle.
-There are 25 lessons per week with 5 lessons and one tutorial period each day.
+There are 25 lessons per week with 5 lessons and two tutorial periods each day.

 The aim of this approach is to up-skill pupils as much as possible in Key Stage 3 to enable them to close the attainment gap and be as prepared as possible with the demands of Key Stage 4.